GoogleCloudPlatform/cloud-hackathons/faq/howto-author-hack.md

 The following checklist summarizes all the steps required to author a new gHack with links to the relevant sections in this guide.

+> [!NOTE]
-> **Note** This is the general order you will work on things, but a lot of these items can be done in parallel.
+> This is the general order you will work on things, but a lot of these items can be done in parallel.

 1. Understand the [concept of a gHack](#the-concept-of-ghacks), they are not your run of the mill training material.
 1. [Make a fork of the gHack repository](#getting-started) in your Github account and set it up for contributing to the main gHacks repository.